More married couples are lonely than ever before.

 What are you doing or thinking that contributes to your distancing with your spouse?

-Marci Payne, MA, LPC offers individual counseling for anxious and stressed men and women at her practice in Independence MO. (near Blue Springs, Grain Valley, and Lee’s Summit).
+Marci Payne, MA, LPC offers individual counseling for anxious and stressed men and women at her practice in Lee’s Summit MO.
 She helps adults who are struggling in their relationships find better ways to connect even if there is only one spouse in the therapy room.
 To dig deeper into what is contributing to your emotional distance, Subscribe to Liberating Choices and receive the “Journal for Self-Reflection: 15 Questions to Increase Emotional Intimacy” FREE.